 The next place the POWs worked was at Nielsen Field.
 The work started on January 29, 1943, and for the first six weeks, the POWs marched 8 kilometers from Ft.
 McKinley to the airfield.
-They were later moved to Camp Nielsen where they lived in Nipa huts that were 150 feet long by 20 feet wide which had been built for them and were taken to the airfield by truck.
+They were later moved to Nielsen Field where they lived in Nipa huts that were 150 feet long by 20 feet wide which had been built for them and were taken to the airfield by truck.
 There, the POWs worked at constructing a northeast to the southwest runway and building revetments.

 At first, tents were provided for protection against the sun and rain, but many were stolen by the Filipinos, The remaining tents deteriorated until they were useless.
 There was plenty of water for drinking and adequate latrines were provided.
 The POWs were divided into two groups.
 One group worked for an hour while the other rested.
 This was later reduced to two 15-minute breaks in the morning and afternoon.
 Later, the number of breaks was increased to three 15-minute breaks in the morning and afternoon.

 The POWs worked from 8:00 A.M. to noon and from 1:00 P.M. to 5:00 P.M.
 The POWs were divided into two groups.
 While one group was working for an hour, the other group rested.
 The work was hard and called for the POWs to remove dirt and rock and take it to the area where the runway was being built.
 Wheelbarrows were used at first, which turned out to be ineffective and resulted in many POWs being physically unable to work.
 Small mining cars were brought in, and the POWs filled the cars with dirt and rocks before they were pushed by five men down a track from 200 feet to 500 feet long.
 When they reached the area where the material was wanted, they emptied the car.
 The POWs worked six days a week and had one day off.

 It was on July 9th, that the War Department released a list of men known to be Japanese Prisoners of War.
 Ross’ name was on the list.
 His family had received a message from the War Department weeks earlier.